Spin-charge separation in a 1D Fermi gas with tunable interactions

 A more detailed description of our experimental methods may be found in the supplementary materials \cite{SM}.
 We prepare a spin-balanced mixture of $^6$Li atoms in the two energetically lowest hyperfine sublevels, states $\ket{1}$ and $\ket{2}$, and confine them in an isotropic optical trap.
 We evaporatively cool the atoms to a temperature $T\approx 0.1\,T_F$, where $T_F$ is the Fermi temperature.
-Since a pure spin-wave is excited by tuning the Bragg beams evenly in-between the ground-state sublevels, we chose states $\ket{1}$ and $\ket{3}$ as our pseudo-spin-1/2 states, rather than $\ket{1}$ and $\ket{2}$ as used previously \cite{Veeravalli2008,Ernie2018}, in order to maximize the detuning from the excited state and thus, to minimize the rate of spontaneous scattering.
-The frequency separation between the $\ket{1}$ and $\ket{3}$ states in the vicinity of the Feshbach resonance located at 690 G \cite{Zurn13} is 159 MHz, compared with 78 MHz for the $\ket{1}$ - $\ket{2}$ combination.
-We use a radio-frequency $\pi$-pulse to drive the $\ket{2}\rightarrow \ket{3}$ transition at a magnetic field $B$ corresponding to the desired value of $a$, the 3D $s$-wave scattering length.
-Following this process, we are unable to discern any residual population in state $\ket{2}$.

-For the excitation of the SDW, we took the additional step of detuning the Bragg beams from the $3P_{3/2}$ excited state at a wavelength of 323 nm, rather than the usual 671 nm transition to the $2P_{3/2}$ state.
-The $3P_{3/2}$ state, which we use for Doppler cooling into the optical trap \cite{Duarte2011}, has a linewidth that is nearly 8 times narrower than the $2P_{3/2}$ state.
-These two steps reduce the spontaneous scattering by more than a ten-fold factor for a given Bragg coupling, which is sufficient to measure $S_S(q, \omega)$.
+We create an effectively 1D system which realizes the Yang-Gaudin model, by loading the atoms into a 2D optical lattice with depth of $15\,E_r$, the recoil energy of a lattice photon of wavelength 1.064 $\mu$m.
+The resulting trap configuration is an array of quasi-1D tubes that are elongated in the axial dimension with an aspect ratio of $\sim$170.